jen1425/Greenfield/README.md

-# Project Name
+# TrackFilter

-> Pithy project description
+> TrackFilter allows users to easily manage and organize their SoundCloud music feed.
+Create filters based on any criteria (for example: artist, genre, keyword) and TrackFilter applies them to the user's incoming SoundCloud feed.

 ## Team

-  - teamMember
-  - teamMember
+  - Aaron Xavier
-  - teamMember
+  - Rishi Raje
-  - teamMember
+  - Jennifer Hwa

 ## Table of Contents